How to Get Final Expense Leads: Sources, Costs, and Contact Rates

 Next Step

 If you’re tired of renting leads at someone else’s margin, the durable move is a self-generated system tuned to your carriers and geography.
-See how we build exclusive, owned pipelines on our final expense lead generation page, or get a no-pitch read on your current numbers with a free marketing audit — we’ll show you the math on your current cost per sale versus what an owned funnel would run.
+See how we build owned pipelines that produce exclusive final expense leads for the agents we run campaigns for, or get a no-pitch read on your current numbers with a free marketing audit — we’ll show you the math on your current cost per sale versus what an owned funnel would run.
 For adjacent decisions, see the burial insurance build-vs-buy analysis, the final expense marketing budget and cost-per-lead guide, and the full marketing for final expense agents playbook that puts lead-buying inside a complete operation.